sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/6 - Brothers in Harms.md

 "No?
 Er- Oh!
 No, no!"
 Dream briefly plastered a grin on his face and pretended to swat Nightmare away.
 "No, sorry.
 But uh- I've decided that...
 I'm going to follow along with the interlopers.
 It just seems... right, you know?
 Maybe there's still some way for me to help fix all this.
 Maybe we’re still here for a reason."

-Nightmare raised his eyes to meet his brother's, examining him. "...Heh," he finally said.
+Nightmare raised his eyes to meet his brother's, examining him. "...Hmm," he finally said.
 "That's more like the Dream I know.
 I'm not surprised - not even death can truly keep you down."

 "You should come with me," the gold skeleton blurted out.
 "I mean - we don't have to be guardians... not the same way we were.
 But they're going to need all the help they can get.
 This... arms race to prevent Moonjumper from erasing everything... maybe we can help, tip the scales in our favour."